roboportal/dakka/README.md

 - `webpack.panel.config.js` - builds devTool and panel pages.
 This config supports HMR.
 - `webpack.scripts.config.js`- builds background, content and injection scripts.
 This part doesn't use HMR cause it leads to the behaviour when the panel app stops receiving chrome.runtime messages from content and background scripts.

+It's noticed, that when multiple webpack processes work concurrently, it might cause a stale dev-server port after stopping the processes.
+To clean up such a process use `kill:stale-dev-server`.